Chilllnote/Coding-Challenge-F21/README.md

 |Paragra...   |Stop ...   |   Stop...|    -0.7665  |       Negative |
 |Paragra...  |I thin...    |  thin... |    0.9963   |      Positive  |

 By cleaning up the data with clarification of word use via POS tagging then lemmatization of those words...we didn’t really get much of a difference.
-Interestingly though, there is such a low change with the franklin biography while there is almost a full .1 change for the Beatty monologue.
+Interestingly though, there is such a low change with the franklin biography while there is almost a full .1 change for the Beatty monologue towards positivity.

 **Fourth test (Cleaned up the data and did some lemmatization, used textblob):**